Interview with Jia Zhangke

-“In 1995 when I was attending the second year of the Cinema Academy, I and other ten schoolmates already wanted to shoot a movie, but funds and opportunity failed.
+“In 1995 when I was attending the second year of the Cinema Academy, I and the other ten schoolmates already wanted to shoot a movie, but funds and opportunity failed.
 So we did found the Youth Experimental Film Group and self-produced 3 shorts.
-We did start to work together to practise, to think about movies and discuss about it.
-In this group there were the script-writer, the producer, the cameraman, the sound-track technician, the director: we did organize to form a complete band.
-The goal was to archive one way, an opportunity to produce the film and to try to fill the gap in the documentary and experimental genre.
-We did shoot a first documentary called “One day in Peking“, then “Xiao Shuai hui jia” and as last “Dudu“; after that, “Xiao Wu“ [Pickpocket].
+We did start to work together to practice, to think about movies, and discuss them.
+In this group, there was the script-writer, the producer, the cameraman, the sound-track technician, the director: we did organize to form a complete band.
+The goal was to archive one way, an opportunity to produce the film, and to try to fill the gap in the documentary and experimental genre.
+We did shoot a first documentary called “One day in Peking“, then “Xiao Shuai hui jia” and as for last “Dudu“; after that, “Xiao Wu“ [Pickpocket].
 The main members of this group keep working with me nowadays and are my most important collaborators, like for example the assistant director.

 Independent cinema has lived until now two very important moments.
-The first at the beginning of the 90’s.
-In that time many new young directors appeared, who sought to express with new and freer forms, suffocated and frustrated as they were by a too binding system.
-The second, is the one born two years ago.
+The first was at the beginning of the ’90s.
+In that time many new young directors appeared, who sought to express with new and freer forms, suffocated and frustrated as they were by a too-binding system.
+The second is the one born two years ago.
 Its importance is due to the fact of having contributed to the development of the documentary genre and digital films.
-In any case I speak of my own experience which is not representative of the scene, since I’ve been lucky having not found economical difficulties.
+In any case, I speak of my own experience which is not representative of the scene, since I’ve been lucky having not found economical difficulties.
 Xiao Wu has been completed in 1998 and the following year it has been screened at the Cinema Festival of Berlin.

-In January 1999 the Chinese government forbade me to shoot at other film.
-To me it represented a huge obstacle, since it meant an illegal act, if I was going to screen my movie.
-I felt deeply anguished, because Xiao Wu is a Chinese story and I would have enjoyed my public to be Chinese.
-This prohibition made lose my public.
-While preparing Zhantai [Platform], we searched for a dialogue with the government, hoping to find a solution.
+In January 1999 the Chinese government forbade me to shoot another film.
+To me, it represented a huge obstacle, since it meant an illegal act if I was going to screen my movie.
+I felt deeply anguished because Xiao Wu is a Chinese story and I would have enjoyed my public to be Chinese.
+This prohibition made me lose my public. platform while preparing Zhantai [Platform], we searched for a dialogue with the government, hoping to find a solution.
 Unfortunately, neither this film was appreciated by the government and I found myself in a bad mood while producing the movie.
-Anyway, I’d underline something: this kind of prohibition was not so hard, since they didn’t forbid me to shoot the movie, but only to project it in China.
-So I consider these obstacles less harmful for me, since I’m always free to shoot a film, but certainly they are to the Chinese culture; in fact Chinese public can’t see real life in movie.
-There’s a huge depression in cinema field, and all this due bureaucratic control system which prevents creation and investments.
-Censorship can change to its own pleasure a work and to forbid the public projection, therefore we have no guarantee both artistically and financially.
-The present-day condition of Chinese movies industry is embarrassing.
+Anyway, I’d underline something: this kind of prohibition was not so hard since they didn’t forbid me to shoot the movie, but only to project it in China.
+So I consider these obstacles less harmful for me since I’m always free to shoot a film, but certainly, they are to the Chinese culture; in fact, the Chinese public can’t see real life in the movie.
+There’s a huge depression in the cinema field and all this is due to a bureaucratic control system that prevents creation and investments.
+Censorship can change to its own pleasure work and to forbid the public projection, therefore we have no guarantee both artistically and financially.
+The present-day condition of the Chinese movies industry is embarrassing.

 My activity cannot be guaranteed inside of China.
-I need an open space and international one, because I’ve got to find some investors.
-I’ve chosen Hong Kong, since it still keeps free spaces and plus it’s a Chinese place and this help my communication.
-So we have come to decision: to establish our seat in Hong Kong.
+I need open space and an international one because I’ve got to find some investors.
+I’ve chosen Hong Kong since it still keeps free spaces and plus it’s a Chinese place and this helps my communication.
+So we have come to the decision: to establish our seat in Hong Kong.
 This to me sounds like an optimum compromise, since it’s difficult to count on international collaborations in Peking.

 There are always more artists who choose such a way.
-The new directors are like me, they self-finance and generally they don’t find real investment.
+The new directors are like me, they self-finance, and generally, they don’t find real investment.
 For example, as far as my experience is concerned, I use my own money to shoot a film.
 This doesn’t represent a normal investment, it’s only a self-satisfaction of my own creativity.
 As an example, if you feel like wanting a film to be produced, but you don’t have the funds to accomplish this dream of yours.
 This is not a business, it’s not considered a normal investment.
-In China you can find directors, but not “west-producers”, according to the western meaning, since Chinese government doesn’t allow it in that sense.
+In China, you can find directors, but not “west-producers”, according to the western meaning, since the Chinese government doesn’t allow it in that sense.

 Both in “Zhantai” and “Xiao Wu” there are many songs.
-All of the “Zhantai” songs own to 80’s and they describe us the change from this point of view.
-At the beginning there’s a passage called “The train leaves toward Shao Shan”, the bird place of Mao Ze Dong.
+All of the “Zhantai” songs own to the ’80s, and they describe us the change from this point of view.
+In the beginning, there’s a passage called “The train leaves toward Shao Shan”, the bird place of Mao Ze Dong.
 It was written to praise and extol Mao.
-It was in ‘79, right after the end of the Cultural Revolution, when china was closed and still followed Mao’s indications.
-In that time everybody knew this song.
-To me this is the start-point of the movie.
-As long as the film goes on, the protagonist listen to Teng Li Jun music, and this was a reality of these years, since it was not yet permitted a private life in China.
+It was in ‘79, right after the end of the Cultural Revolution, when China was closed and still followed Mao’s indications.
+At that time, everybody knew this song.
+To me, this is the start point of the movie.
+As long as the film goes on, the protagonist listens to Teng Li Jun music, and this was a reality of these years since it was not yet permitted a private life in China.

-“Zhantai” tells the story of a whole decade, precisely the 80’s, from 1979 to 1992, starting with the cultural Revolution and ending with Tiananmen slaughter, both representing 2 dramatic changes.
-China has just begun its first contacts with the West.
-There came to be rather vivid cultural changes, for example the year before you could talk about television as an abstract image and the following year everybody owned it; the people who previously worked in a state company in a 5 year period started to undertake their own business.
+“Zhantai,” tells the story of a whole decade, precisely the 80’s, from 1979 to 1992, starting with the Cultural Revolution and ending with the Tiananmen slaughter, both representing 2 dramatic changes.
+China has just begun its first contact with the West.
+There came to be rather vivid cultural changes, for example, the year before you could talk about television as an abstract image, and the following year everybody owned it; the people who previously worked in a state company in a 5-year period started to undertake their own business.
 In the course of the 10 years, ideology underwent a clear change.
 Prior to ‘79 people couldn’t watch a western movie; 5 years later you could find in a lost Chinese village’s stall, books on European philosophy such as Nietzsche.
-You could easily find Pasolini’s tapes and VCD, and this period which corresponds to my adolescence was a moment of strong growth and maturity to me.
-Chinese state has undertaken a considerable change; I had a strong wish then to show this age in a film.
+You could easily find Pasolini’s tapes and VCD, and this period which corresponds to my adolescence was a moment of strong growth and maturity for me.
+The Chinese state has undertaken a considerable change; I had a strong wish than to show this age in a film.

 I believe Chinese cinema will have a total change.
-This day is always closer, and not because I’m deceiving myself about this system, but because I think it’s a period of big transformations, communications, we have internet, and you can’t control anymore systematically the thoughts and people’s ideas, therefore I’m optimist and think Chinese cinema will certainly have its creative freedom.
-Guys have more courage, strong creativity and can change this country.”
+This day is closer, and not because I’m deceiving myself about this system, but because I think it’s a period of big transformations, communications, we have the internet, and you can’t control any more systematically the thoughts and people’s ideas, therefore I’m an optimist and think Chinese cinema will certainly have its creative freedom.
+Guys have more courage, strong creativity, and can change this country.”

 Interview: Matteo Damiani, Dominique Musorrafiti